jonathanmorgan/context_text/README.md

 - inside the sourcenet project, requirements.txt contains all of these things, assumes you will use postgresql and so includes psycopg2.
 To install requirements using requirements.txt from this repository:

     - install django now using pip: `(sudo) pip install django`
-    - continue on in this guide until you
+    - continue on in this guide until you have downloaded and installed sourcenet from github, then:
     - `(sudo) pip install -r sourcenet/requirements.txt`
-    - you could also just
+    - you could also just grab requirements.txt from github on its own, then use the above command right now!: [https://github.com/jonathanmorgan/sourcenet/blob/master/requirements.txt](https://github.com/jonathanmorgan/sourcenet/blob/master/requirements.txt)

-- Natural Language Processing (NLP) APIs:
+- Natural Language Processing (NLP) APIs, if you are building your own thing:

     - To use Alchemy API, clone the `Alchemy_API` python client into your django project's root folder: